urql-graphql/urql/docs/basics/solid-start.md

 }
 ```

-Now every route and component inside the `Provider` can use GraphQL queries that will be sent to our API.
-The `query` function is provided in the context so that `createQuery` can access it automatically without manual injection.
+Now every route and component inside the `Provider` can use GraphQL queries and mutations that will be sent to our API.
+The `query` and `action` functions are provided in context so that `createQuery` and `createMutation` can access them automatically.

 ## Queries